pepperpepperpepper/OpenDroidPDF/docs/housekeeping/fdroid_rebrand_notes.md

 ## Touchpoints to Review

 1. **Package Identifier**
-   - `DEPLOYMENT-FDROID.md` and all verification snippets currently reference `com.cgogolin.penandpdf`.
+   - `DEPLOYMENT-FDROID.md` and all verification snippets currently reference `org.opendroidpdf`.
    - `update_and_deploy.sh` implicitly syncs whatever APKs live in `repo/`.
 When the package ID changes, ensure old APKs move to `archive/` and that the deploy script doesn’t republish mixed packages.

 2. **Environment Variables**